Articles on Talmidaism Theology

 Death & Mourning

 The traditional Israelite process of mourning and dealing with death is very beautiful, very healing, and very supporting and comforting.
-Everything is arranged so that no unnecessary stress is placed upon those who mourn, and the community plays an important part in supporting the mourners as comforters in their process of grief and coming to terms with their loss.
+Everything is arranged so that no unnecessary stress is placed upon those who mourn, and the community plays an important part in supporting the mourners, as comforters in their process of grief and coming to terms with their loss.

 As part of one’s regular 10% tithe to the religious community, some of the money goes towards a ‘Burial Society’.
 Jewish communities have these to ensure the speedy and efficient burial of the dead.
-The dead are buried within 24 hours of death; without these societies, the grieving relatives would have the trouble of worrying about burial expenses and funerary arrangements on top of their grief.
+The dead are normally buried within 24 hours of death (except in extraordinary circumstances); without these societies, the grieving relatives would have the trouble of worrying about burial expenses and funerary arrangements on top of their grief.
 Those without relatives also have the assurance that they will be taken care of when they die, without the worry of who will bury them.
 In the Orthodox community, those involved in running a burial society will drop whatever they are doing upon hearing of someone’s death and hurry to attend to the necessary arrangements.

 Burial is within 24 hours of death.
 It is thought that this was because in a hot climate, decomposition ensues very quickly.
 It is considered a duty to bury the dead; hence even criminals and enemies are accorded a burial, because to leave them unburied would defile the holiness of the Land.
+This is why someone who has been hanged, for example, was not to be left up overnight, because to do so would defile the Land.

 Advance Personal Preparations for Death

-It was not uncommon for someone, while still alive, to make preparations for their burial – if they want any personal items buried with them, if they wanted to be buried in something other than a burial shroud, where they want to be buried, what they want their service to be like, and so one.
+It was not uncommon for someone, while still alive, to make preparations for their burial – if they want any small, personal items buried with them, if they wanted to be buried in something other than a burial shroud, where they want to be buried, what they want their service to be like, and so one.

 The Preparation of the body